laravel/vapor-docs/1.0/projects/environments.md

 Due to Vapor limitations, log messages from scheduled tasks will not appear in AWS CloudWatch or Vapor UI.
 As a workaround, you should dispatch a queued job from your scheduled tasks and write log messages from your queued job.
 :::

+### Sub-Minute Scheduled Tasks

+Although Laravel's [sub-minute scheduled tasks](https://laravel.com/docs/scheduling#sub-minute-scheduled-tasks) can run on Vapor, there are a few caveats to consider.

+Due to AWS limitations, there is no guarantee the scheduler will be invoked at the very beginning of any given minute.
+Therefore, you may find that sub-minute tasks scheduled early in the `schedule:run` process do not run as expected and those which run later in the schedule may not start at the expected time.

+For example, when scheduling a command using `everyThirtySeconds` and assuming the scheduler is invoked by AWS at 12:00:10, you should expect your command to run at 12:00:10 and 12:00:40.

+In addition, the `runInBackground` option is not supported on Vapor; therefore, you may find some of your tasks are blocked from running if the previous task runs longer than expected.

 ## Mail